Nancy Hower: Star Trek: Voyager

-Hower had a recurring role as Ensign Samantha Wildman on the popular sci-fi series Star Trek: Voyager.
-She appeared in eight episodes spanning the series' seven-year run.
-Her character in the series was named after a real life 7-year-old girl who died in an accident.
-The little girl's parents decided to donate their daughter's organs.
-The ailing wife of one of Voyager's writers received one of the girl's kidneys.
-The writer, Jimmy Diggs, decided to honor the child's memory by naming the Voyager persona after the little girl.
-Because the real Samantha Wildman had been fond of animals, Jimmy Diggs thus made Ensign Wildman head of Voyager's xenobiology department.
-During the events of the episode "Deadlock" (Season 2), she gives birth to a daughter: Naomi Wildman.
-For almost the entire series, Hower's character was the only crew member with a child aboard (until the final episode, "Endgame II", during which Lieutenant B'Elanna Torres delivers a daughter).
+Hower had a recurring role as Ensign Samantha Wildman on the sci-fi series Star Trek: Voyager.
+She appeared in eight episodes of the series' seven-year run.
+Her character is head of Voyager's xenobiology department and, in the episode "Deadlock" (Season 2), she gives birth to a daughter called Naomi Wildman.

 Hower's Voyager appearances are, in chronological order: "Elogium" (Season 2), "Tattoo" (Season 2), "Dreadnought" (Season 2), "Deadlock" (Season 2), "Basics, Pt.
 2" (Season 3), "Mortal Coil" (Season 4), "Once Upon A Time" (Season 5), and "Fury" (Season 6).

-Ensign Wildman was also mentioned, but not seen, in several other Voyager episodes.
+Wildman was also mentioned, but not seen, in several other Voyager episodes.

 Music

 Hower formerly fronted two alternative rock bands, WENCH and STELLA.
 STELLA was the opening act on Meat Loaf's 2001 UK tour.
 She sang lead, played rhythm guitar, and wrote all of the band's music.
-Hower almost recorded an album with STELLA, but the band broke up before then.

 Hower also co-wrote the original music for the play Momma in 2001, as well as writing and recording an unreleased rock opera titled Girl On Mars.
 Also in 2001, she played the role of Yitzak in Hedwig and the Angry Inch in Los Angeles.